canonical/tdx/README.md

 <a id="report-an-issue"></a>
 ## 2. Report an Issue
+First, check the [Troubleshooting Tips](#troubleshooting-tips) section.

-Please submit issues [here](https://github.com/canonical/tdx/issues) and we'll get back to you ASAP.
+If your issue can't be resolved, then submit an issue [here](https://github.com/canonical/tdx/issues) and we'll get back to you ASAP.

 To help us with the debugging process, run the `system-report.sh` tool and attach the report.